Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 Sources: Indochina Research, Global Data Lab, The Investor

-9) Hanoi's Old Quarter will lose property interest as younger buyers seek modern amenities elsewhere
+9) Interest in Hanoi's Old Quarter properties will drop as younger buyers look for modern amenities elsewhere

-In Hanoi, younger buyers are shifting their focus to modern residential developments in 2023 and 2024.
+In Hanoi, younger buyers are shifting their focus to modern residential developments.

 Vietnam's aging population is reshaping the housing market, with life expectancy now at 74.5 years.